 One way to guarantee the certainty that you need to keep your business afloat is by moving your operations online.
 For instance, if your business provides online-based services, then allowing your employees to work from home can help you to maintain productivity and retain your client base.

 Nowadays, there are fantastic chat and video conference apps out there including Microsoft Teams, Slack, and Zoom that can bring your team together to ensure collaboration and communication at every level of the business.
+Of course, businesses could also look into enhancing their telecommunications during this time.
+By having a business phone system, businesses can keep in contact with their employees who might be working remotely.
+Maybe businesses should look into sme communication solutions to make sure they can keep communicating with each other through this strange time.

 Comparatively, if your business sells physical products, you can transition to online retail and delivery to counter the loss of in store traffic and retain your staff.
 Restaurants, cafes, and bars can also be converted into takeaways and grocery stores to make use of stocks.